schoolwidelabs/sensor-immersion/tutorial_display_temperature_gatorenvironment.md

 ## Step 1

-We are going to learn how to use a micro:bit to display temperature values
+We are going to learn how to use a micro:bit and gator:bit environmental sensor to display temperature values

 Submit your answers using the google form under your teacher's name titled "display temperature gatorEnvironment"